AMSP-04/NETN-CBRN/NETN-CBRN.md

 ## CBRN Source Release

-The `CBRN_Release` interaction include all of the CBRN source release information required for a CBRN federate to model a CBRN source release.
+The `CBRN_Release` interaction includes all of the CBRN source release information required for a CBRN federate to model a CBRN source release.

 |Parameter|Description|
 |---|---|